Daresamson/source-code-management-research-project/source code.md

   Remember, Git is a powerful tool, but it takes practice to master.
 Don’t be afraid to experiment and learn from your mistakes!

-  How does Git compare with other popular VCS tools like Subversion (SVN), Mercurial, or Perforce in terms of functionality, performance, and user adoption?

-What are the specific use cases or scenarios where other VCS might be preferred over Git?
+# What are the specific use cases or scenarios where other VCS might be preferred over Git?